Updated 3 June 2022

 Can Indians travel right now?

 Yes, they can.
 The suspension of scheduled international passenger flights in the country has been removed from 27 March 2022, as announced by the Directorate General of Civil Aviation (DGCA).
 Since then, regular international travel in India have mostly resumed.

 Moreover, India has removed all testing and quarantine requirements for vaccinated travellers (from certain countries) flying to India.
 Thus Indians can freely travel and return back without having to go through tedious process of pre-travel testing and isolation measures.

 Where can Indians travel?

+Several countries are now opening up to international visitors, relying on testing and quarantine requirements.
 Keep in mind that quarantine and airport testing may be required upon return, depending upon the destination you’re returning from.

 The Americas and Caribbean

 - Argentina.
 International travellers only need to submit a sworn statement and medical insurance including COVID-19 coverage to visit the country.